infinitered/redpotion/README.md

 end
 ```

 Now let's add the logic.
-Basically when you enter a URL in the text box, press go, it shows the picture in the image below.
+When the user enters a URL to an image in the text field, then tap **Go**, it shows the picture in the image view below.

-Let's add the event on the go_button:
+Let's add the event to the go_button:

 Replace this:
 ```ruby